 Quitting: Students who quit the team during a season will not be allowed to participate, practice or play on another MCPS team during that same season without the permission of the principal and athletic director.
-For example, a student may not

 School Day Attendance: Students must be present by the end of 2nd period and stay the remainder of the day in order to practice that day or play in games, except in circumstances pre-approved by the principal and/or the athletic director.